the-chicken-leg/bigPDF/README.md

 ![AccuraySynchronizedServiceDocuments](/images/sync_docs.png)

-Then you can search the big PDF for whatever you like.
+Once the big PDF is created, you can search all work instructions at the same time.
 A table of contents is also created.

 ![Explorer](/images/explorer.png)